-Food Safety Modernization Act was signed by President in 2011, passed by Congress in 2013 and published by FDA starting September 2015.
+Food Safety Modernization Act (FSMA) was signed by President in 2011, passed by Congress in 2013 and published by FDA starting September 2015.
 This massive food safety regulation was published in pieces and specifies 7 rules covered under FSMA.

 One of the first parts of FSMA regulation were Current Good Manufacturing Practices and Risk Based Preventive Controls for Human Food (PC Rule for short) 21 CFR 117.
 The PC Rule requires that businesses that manufacture, process, pack or hold food have a Preventive Controls Qualified Individual (PCQI) available.
 PCQI is responsible for the development, implementation, and maintenance of a food safety system with all responsibilities that come with it i.e., development of a food safety plan, identification of preventive controls for process, allergens, sanitation and supply chain, record review, verification activities, etc.